arecker/cookbook/recipes/soups-and-stews/brown-stock.md

 ![](../images/brown-stock-transfer.jpg)

 After the bones have roasted for 1-2 hours, take them out of the oven.
-Drop them into the stockpot.
+Use tongs to remove the bones from the dish and add them into the stockpot.
+If there is any fat in the roasting dish, pour it into a separate container and reserve if desired.[^2]

 ![](../images/brown-stock-bones-done.jpg)